JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ```

 * Moral: don't code (too much) directly in the top-loop since this behavior can cause anomalies
-* For Homework one, you will be able to say `dune test` in the terminal to run tests on your code, and `dune utop` will load it all into `utop` so you can then play with your functions.
+* For Assignment 1, you will be able to say `dune test` in the terminal to run tests on your code, and `dune utop` will load it all into `utop` so you can then play with your functions.

 #### Mutually recursive functions